SohamMalakar/cio/README.md

 ## Usage

+The utility comes with some useful functions that you can use in your programs.
+Those functions are-

 | Function                            | Description                                        |
 | ----------------------------------- | -------------------------------------------------- |
 | `int print(string, ...)`            | Prints the string with the given arguments.        |